Baishnab1708/LLM-Function-Executor/README.md

 # LLM + RAG-Based Function Execution API

 ## Overview
 This project is a Flask-based API that retrieves and executes automation functions using LLM + RAG (Retrieval-Augmented Generation).
-It processes user prompts, maps them to predefined functions, and generates executable Python code.
+It processes user text prompts & voice propmts, maps them to predefined functions, and generates executable Python code.

 ## Features
 - Accepts user prompts and maps them to function calls.